AshTron811/AshTron811/README.md

-"And Mark was the biggest thing on a campus which included 19 Nobel Laureates, 15 Pultzer Prize Winners, two future Olympians, and a movie star."
+"And Mark was the biggest thing on a campus which included 19 Nobel Laureates, 15 Pultzer Prize Winners, two future Olympians, and a movie star."<br>
 ~ Social Network(2010)

 ---